 You can query properties of the HPMC integrator to see what it did.

 translate_moves is a tuple with the number of accepted and rejected translation moves.
-The acceptance ratio, the fraction of attempted moves which is accepted, is very high at this low density.
+The acceptance ratio, the fraction of attempted moves which are accepted, is very high at this low density.

 mc.translate_moves / sum(mc.translate_moves)